Package 'qte'

 tname

-Name of time period in data
+Name of the time period variable.

 idname

-Name of id in data
+Name of the unit id variable (required).

 data